adluck/firekyt/replit.md

 ✓ Applied refined header font sizing across all widgets for improved visual hierarchy and professional appearance ✓ Cleaned up editor tab navigation with proper border radius styling and seamless card integration for professional appearance
-✓ Fixed all rounded edge issues with overflow-hidden and proper corner radius styling across sidebar widgets and main editor
+✓ Fixed all rounded edge issues with overflow-hidden and proper corner radius styling across sidebar widgets and main editor ✓ Reduced header padding and added margin-bottom across all widgets for cleaner spacing and improved visual hierarchy

 ## User Preferences